 There are additional examples of geometric search-driven design on synthetic oligomeric foldamers and short peptidomimetic scaffolds.
-The objectives of pepdiomimetic design tasks may vary considerably: e.g. active-site mimicry, interface binding, metal binding , or surface adhesion (Pacella et al., 2013).
-The set of oligomeric scaffolds can provide protein-like side chain spatial armaments is quite diverse; examples include linear peptoids (Zuckermann et al., 1992), oligooxipiperizines (OOPs) (Tošovská et al., 2010), HBS helices (Chapman et al., 2004), cyclic peptides (Bhardwaj et al., 2016) and peptoids (Yoo et al., 2010), β-peptides (Molski et al., 2013), and hybrids thereof.
+The objectives of the peptidomimetic design task may vary considerably: e.g. active-site mimicry, interface binding, metal binding , or surface adhesion (Pacella et al., 2013).
+The set of oligomeric scaffolds can provide protein-like side chain spatial armaments is quite diverse; examples include linear peptoids (Zuckermann et al., 1992), oligooxopiperazines (OOPs) (Tošovská et al., 2010), HBS helices (Chapman et al., 2004), cyclic peptides (Bhardwaj et al., 2016) and peptoids (Yoo et al., 2010), β-peptides (Molski et al., 2013), and hybrids thereof.
 A frequent aim is to mimic protein-protein interfacial hotspots in which a small number of side chains scaffolded by a single secondary structure element comprise a significant fraction of the binding energy (Watkins and Arora, 2015).
 In these cases, moving such side chain groups to a new, non-protein, scaffold with synthetically restricted backbone degrees of freedom and reduced atomic mass may be a viable route to inhibiting protein-protein interactions.
-Lao et al. show that by grafting 4 side chains from a restricted segment of sequence onto a four subunit OOP scaffold creates low nanomolar inhibitors of two important protein-protein interactions (p53-MDM2 and p300-Hif1α) (Lao et al., 2014).
+Lao et al. showed that by grafting 4 side chains from a restricted segment of sequence onto a four subunit OOP scaffold creates low nanomolar inhibitors of two important protein-protein interactions (p53-MDM2 and p300-Hif1α) (Lao et al., 2014).
 The first step in this work used a geometric search to dock the OOP scaffold into the binding site, such that side chain takeoff angles were compatible with those the three hotspot residues (predicted to comprise the majority of the binding energy) in the experimental structure.
 After the geometric search instantiated a starting pose, the Rosetta design procedure (with modifications for both NCAA side chains and the OOP backbone) was used to optimize binding — resulting in low nanomolar inhibitors of both complexes.
 In both cases, the geometric match steps were based on expensive inverse rotamers searches, which limits the procedure to only small peptidomimetics.

 Drew et al. previously demonstrated the incorporation of several non-peptidic backbone chemistries in the macromolecular modeling suite, Rosetta (Drew et al., 2013).
-There are many additional abiotic foldamer and peptidomimetic backbone bones (Guichard and Huc, 2011) that are amenable to such treatment.
+There are many additional abiotic foldamer and peptidomimetic backbones (Guichard and Huc, 2011) that are amenable to such treatment.
 Determining which foldamer backbone (or hybrid chemistry) is the most compatible with a given interface is a potential bottleneck as the number of synthetically accessible scaffolds for biomimicry continues to increase.

 Here we describe a new method combining octrees (a data structure that maps regions of 3-dimensional space to nodes in a tree) and a novel adaptive search that grants a significant performance gain for the applications described above.
 Key innovations include the ability to weight interaction/pattern components by energy and the adaptive nature of the search, which both increases efficiency and allows for specification of error tolerance (per component of the template pattern) and number of mismatches.
 We pose the problem by describing a typical setup.
 We then describe our core algorithm.
 Lastly, we describe applications to protein and peptidomimetic design tasks.